CX4Life/word-embER/README.md

 `pip install -r requirements.txt`

 ### History
+- 4.8.18 Used example word2vec to train embeddings after a long time trying to scratch build a model.
+Uploaded sample .npy file where order of rows corresponds to the rank of each word in rank2word.json.
+Plot shows cosine similarity of words.
+Of note, embeddings created with window size of 5, i.e. `[context, context, target, context, context]` for evaluation of each target word embedding.

 - 4.2.18 Making tons of API requests for data - interestingly, a lot of accounts that have 10's or 100's of thousands of incidents also haven't written a single narrative.
 Data is cleaned to be without punctuation,